Venezuela's struggling socialists hold primaries for parliamentary vote

 Still, the 50 year-old woman who asked not to be named, was voting on Sunday, in part because she fears for her job if she does not support the government.

-The growing ranks of disillusioned ruling party supporters means the opposition has its strongest shot in over a decade at recouping the National Assembly in the Dec.
+The growing ranks of disillusioned ruling party supporters means Venezuela’s MUD opposition coalition has its strongest shot in over a decade at recouping the National Assembly in the Dec.
 6 vote.

-However, the opposition has struggled to articulate policy proposals and its often wealthy politicians fail to connect with normal Venezuelans.
+However, the opposition has struggled to articulate policy proposals, its often wealthy politicians fail to connect with normal Venezuelans and 2014 protests that turned violent tarred its reputation.

-The government also boasts a remarkable state propaganda machine, electoral district geography seen as favorable, and institutions filled with supporters.
+The government also boasts a remarkable state propaganda machine, electoral district geography seen as favorable, and, crucially, a hardcore of unflinching loyalists who blame right-wing foes for engineering the economic crisis.

-Maduro said on Sunday voting booths could stay open through the night if necessary, adding he had the right to know who had voted and who had not.

-To be sure, hardcore supporters who blame right-wing foes for engineering the economic crisis remain fiercely loyal.

 “I‘m a die-hard voter,” said Marcos Mirabal, 77, who proudly displays a Chavez figurine in his coconut store in the 23 de Enero hillside slum.